EotvosCollegium/mars/_SETUP_DEV_ENVIRONMENT.md

 9. Now you can test the site at `http://localhost:8080`.
 10. Instead of SSH, you can use `docker exec -it mars-laravel.test-1 bash`.
 11. And to access MySQL, run `docker exec -it mars-mysql-1 mysql --user=mars --password mars` (change the container name, the username and the database name if needed; the latter two are in .env) and log in with the password (also found in .env).

-## Alternative: pure Docker setup

-This setup uses Docker to run the app and the database, therefore it is very easy to set up on any platform that supports Docker (Linux, Windows via WSL2, etc.).
-This setup is also recommended if you don't want to install PHP and other dependencies on your host machine, or if you already have a different (incompatible) version of PHP installed.

-The setup steps can be found in the [docker-dev-setup/README.md file](docker-dev-setup/README.md).